Happening Today ... at Circu Krone ... No Bots ... No Lifelines ... No Tapes ...

 I read many books, but I did not relish the thought of fighting my way across a grainy grey typeface terrain.
 Not unless the book were about John Ringling North or Rodgers & Hammerstein.

-Here comes yet a bigger shock, for anybody who has a basic knowledge of American circus history.
+Here comes yet a bigger shock, for anybody who has a basic kindergarten knowledge of American circus history.
 While temporarily in possession of the orphan, I did a little checking to see how big a role Art Concello plays in the narrative.
 So I looked for his name in the index.

 Nothing!

 Heck, he was only to John Ringling North what James.
-A Bailey had kind of been to P. To Barnum.
+A. Bailey had kind of been to P. To Barnum.
 A big player.

 No comments: